madhu-1999/Interviews/React/Rendering in React.md

 # Commit
 + List of effects generated in previous step is used to write to DOM.
 + The write process is **synchronous**, unlike the [[#Render]] step which is asynchronous.
-	+ It is synchronous, so that DOM updates never partial, thus UI is consistent.
+	+ It is synchronous, so that DOM updates are never partial and, thus UI is consistent.
 + The browser will then notice that the DOM has been changed, and as a result, it will repaint the screen whenever it has some idle time.
 + Once completed, the work in progress tree becomes the current fiber tree for the next render.
 + [[#Render]] step is performed by the React library but commit is done by React DOM library.